Miguel Rojas Player Props: Dodgers vs. White Sox

-After batting .194 with a double and four RBI in his past 10 games, Miguel Rojas and the Los Angeles Dodgers take on the Chicago White Sox (who will start Lance Lynn) at 10:10 PM ET on Tuesday.
+The Los Angeles Dodgers, including Miguel Rojas (batting .176 in his past 10 games, with a double and four RBI), battle starter Mike Clevinger and the Chicago White Sox at Dodger Stadium, Wednesday at 10:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Phillies.
+In his previous game he had a hitless performance (0-for-2) against the White Sox.

 Miguel Rojas Game Info & Props vs. the White Sox